 CPT (Curricular Practical Training) is a program that temporarily enables international students with F-1 visas to get practical experience linked directly to their major area of study via paid/unpaid internships, employment, cooperative education, etc. CPT should be finished before graduation and can be up to 20 hour or lower every week (part-time) and 20 hours or more every week (full- time).
 You will however miss OPT eligibility if you are working full-time throughout 12 months in your CPT.

-The key difference between OPT and CPT is the duration within which you will have eligibility for these programs and work types allowed under them.
-OPT may be done before or after graduation while CPT should be finished only before graduation.
-CPT employment is considered a part of your major curriculum which enables students to work in paid/unpaid internships, cooperative education programs or practicum.
-CPT should be required by your major and if you have not participated in it, you should earn course credit.
+The key difference between OPT and CPT is the duration you will have eligibility for these programs and the work types allowed under them.
+OPT may be done before or after graduation, while CPT should be completed before graduation.
+CPT employment is considered a part of your primary curriculum, enabling students to work in paid/unpaid internships, cooperative education programs or practicum.
+Your major requires CPT, and if you have not participated in it, you should earn course credit.
 Only specific employers take part in CPT.
-OPT is not specific to the employer and enables work and not internships or co-ops.
+OPT is not specific to the employer and enables work, not internships or co-ops.
 You do not have to earn any course credit against OPT.